joelyoshiya/Fetch_Rewards_Backend_Coding_Challenge/README.md

 ### Build

-- Run `docker build -t receipt-processor-service .` at the root.
+- Run `docker build -t receipt-processor-service .` at the root of the project.

 ### Run